rozek/lava-lamp-replacement/README.md

   </tr>
 </table>

 > Important: if you plan to do the same, make sure that you connect the red wire from the USB cable with 5V and the black one with GND - and not vice-versa, or you will almost certainly destroy your electronics.
+The remaining wires should be properly insulated from each other.

 ## 3D Printed Parts ##

+The mechanical part of this lava lamp is built around a cheap "Wind Glass".
+The one chosen here comes with a separate wooden base which is not needed and becomes part of the author's trove for further projects.

+The glass itself has the following dimensions:

+* height: approx. 200mm
+* outer diameter: 100mm
+* wall thickness: 2.6mm

 <table>
   <tr>